 - If made into law, the HEROES Act would include more relief for college students.

-- The bill would extend the suspension of student loan payments through Sept.
+- The bill would also extend the suspension of student loan payments through Sept.
 2021.

-- College students would be eligible for federal stimulus checks and loan forgiveness.
+- Dependent college students would be eligible for $500 federal stimulus checks.

-The Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act recently passed in the House of Representatives, 208 to 199.
-The $3 trillion HEROES Act would include broad relief for college students, with stimulus checks for adult dependents and immigrants, suspended student loan interest and payments, and up to $10,000 in student loan forgiveness.
+The Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act, which passed 208-199 in the House of Representatives back in May, promises broad relief for college students, with stimulus checks for adult dependents, suspended student loan interest and payments, and up to $10,000 in student loan forgiveness.

-House Democrats call the stimulus package "Rooseveltian," recalling the public New Deal programs put in place by President Franklin D. Roosevelt that helped pull the U.S. out of the Great Depression.
+House Democrats call the stimulus package "Rooseveltian," harking back to the public New Deal programs put in place by President Franklin D. Roosevelt that helped pull the U.S. out of the Great Depression.

-The HEROES Act, which extends and amends the existing CARES Act, looks to mitigate an economic recession due to coronavirus.
+The HEROES Act, which extends and amends the existing CARES Act, aims to mitigate the economic recession brought on by the COVID-19 pandemic.
 The bill would expand the number of individuals eligible for a stimulus check and the amounts disbursed to those in need, while providing extra relief to college students.

-The HEROES Act vs. the CARES Act for College Students
+The HEROES Act vs. CARES Act for College Students

 The CARES Act directed over $14 billion to colleges and universities and mandated that at least half of the money received by each school go directly to students.
-Still, that money only helped some.
-Undocumented students, international students, and online students were excluded from receiving emergency relief.
+Still, that money only helped some — undocumented students, international students, and online students were all excluded from receiving emergency relief.

-Currently, only students eligible for federal student aid can receive funds through the CARES Act.
-Eligibility requirements include students' citizenship status, academic standing, and whether they are up to date on loan payments.
-The proposed HEROES Act casts a wider net, offering loan relief for both federal and private student loan borrowers.
+Currently, only students eligible for federal aid can receive funds through the CARES Act.
+Eligibility requirements include U.S. citizenship, good academic standing, and being up to date on loan payments.
+The updated HEROES Act casts a wider net, offering loan relief to both federal and private student loan borrowers.

-In addition to stimulus checks, the HEROES Act offers loan debt relief to college students.
-The CARES Act put federal loans into forbearance until the fall; the HEROES Act would extend forbearance through September 2021.
-For private education loans, the bill directs the Secretary of Treasury to suspend monthly payments for the same duration.
+In addition to stimulus checks, the HEROES Act provides loan debt relief for college students.
+The CARES Act put federal loans into forbearance until January 31, 2021, but the HEROES Act would extend this forbearance period through September 2021.
+For private education loans, the bill directs the Secretary of the Treasury to suspend monthly payments for the same duration.

 HEROES Act Pushes for Student Loan Forgiveness

-The HEROES Act would also forgive up to $10,000 of federal and private student loan debt for "economically distressed borrowers."
+One of the most notable features of the HEROES Act is its plan to forgive up to $10,000 of student loan debt for "economically distressed borrowers."

-The following criteria must be met to be considered an economically distressed borrower:
+According to page 1,669 of the HEROES Act, you must meet the following criteria to be considered an economically distressed borrower:

-- Paying $0 a month on their federal student loans through an income-contingent repayment plan or an income-based repayment plan; or
+Paying $0 a month on your federal student loans through an income-contingent repayment plan or an income-based repayment plan; or

-- Be in default on their private and/or federal student loans (270 days past due); or
+Be in default on your private and/or federal student loans (270 days past due); or

-- Be delinquent on private and/or federal student loan, or 90 days past due; or
+Be delinquent on private and/or federal student loans, or 90 days past due; or